elc1798/alice/README.md

 In the light novel / anime Sword Art Online: Alicization arc, Alice is a fully sentient AI that truly mimics human-ness.

-### Your code is crap, you boosted animal...
+### Your code is bad, you boosted animal...

 I know :( If you want to make any improvements / fixes, make a pull request please!

 ### Ubuntu Notifications are broken...

-Replace them with the default Gnome Notification Daemon:

-1. Install notification-deamon (`sudo apt-get install notification-deamon`)
-2. Open `/usr/share/dbus-1/services/org.freedesktop.Notifications.service` (Youcan backup this file if you plan to return to notify-osd later)
-3. Change the 'Exec' line to `Exec = /usr/lib/notification-daemon/notification-daemon`
-4. Save the file and restart computer
+Yeah, it's a known bug, but `notify-osd` cannot stack messages, and will display them in a queue.
+Sorry, it's not my fault :(